Jach/anansi/README.md

 # Design Notes

-All calls to `compute` or `verify-login` must finish in a constant runtime / deadline D (default 1s) plus jitter J (default random up to 0.1s), regardless of whether the login check or whatever other computatin specified is successful or not.
+All calls to `compute` or `verify-login` must finish in a constant runtime / deadline D (default 1s) plus jitter J (default random up to 0.1s), regardless of whether the login check or whatever other computation specified is successful or not.
 An attacker ideally should not be able to distinguish between failure because of incorrect password, failure because a user doesn't exist, failure because the computation was skipped due to dropping their requests for abuse or due to server load, or timing information that might be related to the length of either the password or the hashed value.